Yassine-xflash/ocrfunds.github.io/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the bellow file for details.

 ```
 MIT License